Mary Bihr, Board Member

 Doug Brown, Board Chair

-National Sales Management, Morgan Stanley Investment Management (retired)
+Associate National Sales Director, Morgan Stanley Investment Management (retired)

 Doug Brown joined Buckelew’s Board of Directors in July 2014.
 He retired in 2011 after working in the financial services industry for 28 years.
 Before joining Morgan Stanley he practiced law in Colorado.
 His work as a Public Defender in Boulder provided him with a lifelong belief in the importance of programs like those offered by Buckelew.